 Learn more about our undergraduate majors on their respective departmental websites below or visit The University of Alabama course catalog to browse degree requirements, minors, concentrations, admission info, and policies.

 The Culverhouse School of Accountancy offers a broad range of course specializations with a specific focus: teaching students to responsibly and intelligently manage financial accounts.
 Classes include public accounting, management accounting, auditing, taxation and nonprofit accounting.
-The program provides basic conceptual accounting and business knowledge as a foundation for career development.
-The Culverhouse School of Accountancy maintains superior academic credentials while delivering access to some of the most renowned scholarly resources of any American university.

 Economics majors are well versed in math, acting as exceptional logical thinkers with an interest in human systems.
 A degree in Economics takes Culverhouse graduates from the classroom to the boardroom with excellent preparation for those interested in a wide array of fields.

 Careers in Finance allow graduates to choose which of today’s market sectors will define tomorrow’s economies.
 The undergraduate Finance program offers courses designed to develop the student’s analytical skills and abilities.
 Undergraduate students seeking a degree in finance must select an additional major or specialization.

 Management Information Systems is where business meets technology.
 Students should be interested in jump-starting their careers to become business analysts, consultants, innovators, and entrepreneurs.